Here at Diabetes Meal Plans we encourage a low carb diet because research shows it outperforms any other diet for:

 SAMPLE 2 Day MEAL PLAN: 120-130 g per day

 NOTE: We don't generally encourage people to eat bread, rice or pasta.
-For better blood sugar results, these are the foods you need to work on reducing and eliminating.
+For better blood sugar results, these are the foods we recommend you work on reducing and eliminating.

 However, let’s take the exact same menu above and turn it into a 120-130 g carb meal plan instead.

 Lunch: Chicken Sandwich Wrap – served on whole grain wrap bread – approx. 30 g

 Snacks: Greek yogurt with berries 15 g, cottage cheese with half a pear 15 g.

 Based off the meals and snacks in these moderate low carb menus, the total daily carbs is around: 120-130 g per day.

 Of course, if you prefer to transition a little slower, or your diet is currently filled with lots of sugar and processed foods.
 Step down to 120 g per day first, then once you adjust, aim lower – you will notice your blood sugar levels come down as you lower the amount of carbs you eat.

 Or, you could consider joining us as a Member.